Staff and Partners

 Edmund M. Lazzari, Assistant Coordinator of External Programs, Teaching Fellow, Catholic Studies

-Akwasi Opoku-Dakwa, Associate Professor of Management
+Akwasi Opoku-Dakwa, Department Chair and Associate Professor of Management

 James P. Purdy, Professor of English/Writing Studies, University and Community Writing Center Director